This course meets the educational requirements for federal OSHA Bloodborne Pathogens Standard training.

 Criteria for Successful Completion

-- Explain the hazards of bloodborne pathogens (HBV, HCV, HIV) in the transmission of certain chronic and life-threatening diseases and relate both OSHA and state laws designed to curb them.
+- Explain the hazards of bloodborne pathogens (HBV, HCV, HIV) in the transmission of certain chronic and life-threatening diseases and relate both OSHA and state laws designed to control them.

 - Outline the actions employers are required by OSHA to take to protect their employees from bloodborne pathogens in the workplace.

-- State how engineering controls reduce risk in the workplace specifically regarding the safe handling and disposal of sharps.
+- Explain safe handling and disposal of sharps.

-- Compare and contrast Universal and Standard Precautions and state other work practice controls.
+- Compare and contrast Universal and Standard Precautions and describe other work place practices to control pathogen contamination.

-- Review the selection, provision, and use of personal protective equipment.
+- Review the selection and use of personal protective equipment.

-- Summarize the required training of healthcare personnel and identify the common icon and color of hazardous signs and labels.
+- Summarize the required training of healthcare personnel and identify the common symbol and color of hazardous signs.

 - Outline the OSHA requirements for housekeeping, regulated waste, soiled laundry, and vaccination against hepatitis B.